asiniy/ecto_materialized_path/README.md

 #### `children/1`

-Returns an `Ecto.Query` which search for the node children.
+Returns an `Ecto.Query` which searches for the node children.

 ``` elixir
 comment = %Comment{ id: 18, path: [15, 16, 17] }